cenit-io/cenit/README.md

 **Backenless**

-When is created a new Data Type using a JSON Schema, is generated on the fly a complete REST API and a CRUD UI to manage the data.
+When it is created a new Data Type using a JSON Schema, is generated on the fly a complete REST API and a CRUD UI to manage the data.
 It is useful in different use cases, for example as the backend for a mobile application.

 [see this video for more details](https://youtu.be/DsFicrI6cDg)